GreenFlag31/demand/README.md

 * Incorrect number or invalid VAT number for commerce will display an alert<br/>

 🚀 Use of Object-oriented programming (OOP) paradigm to fetch for external ressources<br/>
-🚀 Use of functional paradigm to construt the DOM<br/>
+🚀 Use of functional paradigm to construct the DOM<br/>
 🚀 Usage of Drag and Drop Javascript API to simulate dropping files